vcellmike/sbgnbricks.github.io/pages/dictionary2.md

   </tr>
 </table>

-For the AF expression the assumption is that X has some activity in the nucleus.
+For the AF expression, the assumption is that X has some activity in the nucleus.

 ## Functional genomics